rafikdraoui/vortex/README.md

 You can also verify that all unit tests are passing with `python manage.py test library`.

-You should change the `settings.py` file to fit your needs (or create a `local_settings.py` file that overloads it).
-At the very least you need to provide the followings:
+Configuration options are specified through environment variables, as Python variables in `config.py` and optionnaly in a `local_settings.py` file that is sourced by `django.conf.settings`.

+### Environment variables

+* `DATABASE_URL`: The URL for the database in a format suitable for `dj_database_url`.
+Eg: postgres://user@host:5432/vortex

+* `VORTEX_MEDIA_ROOT`: The path of the directory in which music files are kept.
+  This should be the same as the `music_directory` option in the configuration file of the mpd server.

+* `VORTEX_DROPBOX`: The path of the directory in which files that are to be imported into the music library are uploaded.

+* `VORTEX_LOGFILE`: The file used for logging.
+Note that this will probably be removed in the future to log directly to standard output in order for `vortex` to be more easily run as a managed app.

+#### Optional

-* `SECRET_KEY`: the secret key used for security in Django.
+* `VORTEX_SECRET_KEY`: the secret key used for security in Django.
 A string of 50 random characters would do.

-* `DATABASES`: configuration info for your database.

-* `STATIC_ROOT`: the root folder on the file system from where static files will be served.
+* `VORTEX_STATIC_ROOT`: the root folder on the file system from where static files will be served.

+* `MPD_HOST`, `MPD_PORT`, `MPD_PASSWORD`: MPD configuration.

+### Other settings

-You might also want to change the Haystack search engine to a proper one, like Solr or ElasticSearch.
+The other settings are described in `config.py`.
+You might want to change the Haystack search engine to a proper one, like Solr or ElasticSearch.

-Application specific settings are provided in a configuration file (by default, it is `conf/vortex_config.py`).

 ## About